instacart/makara/README.md

 ## Acknowledgements

 - Makara was developed by the fine folks at [www.taskrabbit.com](http://www.taskrabbit.com).
 If you like working on problems like this one, [we are hiring](http://www.taskrabbit.com/careers).
 - The [Octopus Gem](https://github.com/tchandy/octopus) inspired our work on this project (including the name).
-We have [a fork](https://github.com/taskrabbit/octopus/compare/master) which adds some of the failover features Makara has
+We have [a fork](https://github.com/taskrabbit/octopus/compare/master) which adds some of the failover features Makara has.